Toggle: English / Spanish

 - Some rare genetic syndromes may be associated with supernumerary nipples

-Talk to your health care provider if there are supernumerary nipples on an infant and there are other symptoms present.
+Talk to your health care provider if there are extra nipples on an infant.
+Tell the provider if there are other symptoms.

-The health care provider will perform a physical exam and ask questions about the patient's medical history.
+The provider will do a physical exam.
+The provider may ask questions about the person's medical history.
 The number and location of extra nipples will be noted.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.